 It’s also important to know the role you want your event entertainment to play.
 Decide whether the performance will be a key focus or in the background for guests to enjoy in between socializing to better ascertain where and when they should perform.
 A holistic understanding of the event will aid you in choosing the perfect performance to entertain guests.

-Fact: gone are the days when contacting a booking agent was required to source event entertainment.
+Fact: gone are the days when contacting a booking agent was required for sourcing event entertainment.

 Today, there are so many online resources available that allow event planners to contact musicians directly.
 Best of all, planners can also have access to information such as their genre, work, and skill level to help you decide which artist will be the best fit for any event and budget.
 A typical agent can take anywhere between five and ten percent in commission, so working directly with an artist can increase efficiency and cut down on costs.